Here is a list of the essential apps you need for China. Having these apps will definitely make your trip to China go much more smoothly.

 DiDi

 DiDi is an essential mini-app inside Alipay.
-It’s the Chinese equivalent of Uber, and the best way to call a taxi in China.
+Itโs the Chinese equivalent of Uber, and the best ride-hailing app for China.
 DiDi is a cheap and easy way to get around China.
+All major cities in China have DiDi.

 Download Alipay: iOS | Android